hardwario/bc-website/content/doc/firmware/blank-start.md

     └── application.h
 ```

-This project can be imediately compiled and flashed to the **Core Module**, **USB Dongle** or **Cloony**.
+This project can be imediately compiled and flashed to the **Core Module**, **Radio Dongle** or **Cloony**.
 The place where you should edit your code is in the `app` directory.
 Usually you will not need to modify other files than those in there.

 Therefore your first step most likely will be to open the `app/application.c` file in your favourite editor - for instance **Atom**, **Visual Studio Code**, **Sublime Text**, etc.